yysierra/Hiking-Trails/README.md

 # Hiking Trails

-This was a final project that I created for CSE248.
+This was a final project that I created for CSE218 using common data structures.
+The app was meant to mimic the popular *AllTrails* website.

 The project itself was very last minute and rushed.
 At the time of making this project, I found it to be very difficult, and a little buggy.
 Images and pictures don't load properly.
 I'll possibly update the files in the future to ensure those issues are fixed, but for now it is what it is.